 When was the last time you evaluated your company LinkedIn page?
-Does it represent your brand well, attract prospective clients, and showcase your business as an authority in its field?
+Does it represent your brand well, attract prospective clients and showcase your business as an authority in its field?

 1. Create Showcase Pages

-To create a Showcase Page, look under the Edit tab on your company page and select Create a Showcase Page.
-You’ll fill in the same information that you did for your company page, but this time it’s specific to product or service.
+To create a Showcase Page, look under the Edit tab on your company page and select “Create a Showcase Page.”
+Then fill in the same information that you did for your company page, but geared specifically to a product or service.

 2. Add keywords to your profile

 When you were creating your company profile, you probably described your business and products and moved on to the next content block.
 You might not have considered adding keywords to your profile.
 LinkedIn profiles are searchable, so you want to make sure that your page appears when a client or customer enters relevant keywords into the search bar.

 What words would your audience use to find your business?
 Create a list of five to six words or short phrases and add those words to your profile page.
 If you need a little help in the keyword department, you can use Google’s Keyword Planner to help you create a list of keywords to incorporate into your page.